UdeM-Certificat-en-IA/REI1850_Nourrir_revamp/ISSUES_LOG.md

 - [ ] Verify mobile behavior of new tooltips.
 - [x] Sticky header offset caused extra space; switched navbar to `top-0` and removed body padding.
 - [x] Header now hides on scroll and mobile menu fades in/out for smoother navigation.
+- [x] Navbar shrinks and logo moves left when scrolling down, restoring when scrolling up.